 The fact that you can pick a short maturity term is another plus if you prefer to have some flexibility with your investments.
 A longer maturity term could yield a bigger return, but you can still earn some interest if you opt for a shorter term.

 The biggest downside of investing in T-bills is that you’re going to get a lower rate of return compared to other investments, such as certificates of deposit, money market mutual funds or stocks.
 If you’re looking to make some serious gains in your portfolio, T-bills aren’t going to cut it.

 Another potential issue for investors has to do with how T-bills are purchased.
 You have to bid on them through an auction process.
 Bidding can be competitive or non-competitive.
 With the former, you have to choose your discount rate and you might not be able to purchase the bills you want.

 Treasury bills won’t necessarily make you rich but they can be a good way to add some conservative investments to your portfolio.
 If a lot of your cash is tied up in riskier bets like stocks or mutual funds, T-bills can balance things out.
 In addition, they don’t require any sort of long-term commitment.

 Tips for Investing Your Money

 - T-bills probably shouldn’t be the only thing you invest in.
-You should diversify your portfolio with things like stocks, bonds and other investments.
+You should diversify your portfolio with things like stocks, bonds and exchange-traded funds (ETFs).
 To get a sense of how your investments should be divided up, use SmartAsset’s asset allocation calculator.